Skip to main content

 Inspect

-List inbound packages at your mailbox with optional filters by status, carrier, and date.
-Returns tracking number, carrier, status, and received timestamp for each package.
-Use pagination (limit/offset) for large result sets.
+List inbound mail or packages for approved real mailing address/package beta accounts with optional filters by status, carrier, and date.
+Returns tracking number, carrier, status, and received timestamp where available.
+For generally available inbound postal context, use list_inbound_mail with forwarded scans/PDFs/notes instead.

 ParametersJSON Schema